bcp579/CS-207-Projects/README.md

  This Repository has the contents as follows:

-* /ARDUINO CODE - This is the main code file that runs the whole project.
+* /Laser_Securuty_System - This is the main code file that runs the whole project.
-* /PYTHON CODE - This code file will help you to send message to the phone.
+* /movement.py - This code file will help you to send message to the phone.
 * /LICENSE - License file.
 * /README.md - The current file.